linas/atomspace-ipfs/README.md

 * The hashes have to include an AtomSpace ID as well.
 Different Atomspaces might contain atoms that have the same type, name, etc. but should not be confused with one-another.
-(The alternative representation would be to take all Atoms as globally unique, but then have context-dependent truth values.
-This does not seem to be a wise design choice.
+(The alternative representation would be to take all Atoms as globally unique, but then have context-dependent truth values.)

+* How do we associate mutable data to an Atom?
+Specifically:
+  -- the values on the Atom.
+  -- the various AtomSpaces the atom belongs to.
+  -- the slowly changing incoming set.
+  To summarize: Values and incoming sets are aspects of the AtomSpace, and not of the Atom itself.
+Different AtomSpaces will typically see different Values and different incoming sets for any given Atom.
+  (and any given Atom might not even belong to a given AtomSpace).

 ### Design choices and issues: